WhoCantBeNamed/kloxong/README.md

 1. More information about Kloxo NG go to https://kloxong.org/

-### Features (based on exsitng Kloxo-MR features - this will change as we develop our road map)
+### Features (based on existing Kloxo-MR features - this will change as we develop our road map)

 * OS: Redhat/Centos 7  (Redhat/CentOS 6 is now EOL)
 * Billing: AWBS, WHMCS, HostBill, TheHostingTool, AccountLab Plus, Blesta and BoxBilling (note: claim by billing's author)